Patent No. US 8,442,891 B2 Date of Patent: May 14th, 2013

 In the early years most of Mr. Mendelsohn’s research was done by trial and error as well as computer brute force and was very labor intensive.
 Recently, after a major financial investment in state-of-the-art computer servers and development of its highly sophisticated, proprietary in-house research software training platform, the Predictive Technologies Group has automated most of the mathematical processes related to performing the necessary steps to execute intermarket analysis and produce predictive technical indicators that make extremely accurate short term market forecasts possible.
 This automation has been accomplished using the servers as intelligent robots.

 In the future very little human intervention or judgmental decisions will be necessary to train and select the final application neural networks to be used in future trading software programs developed by Mr. Mendelsohn and his team of researchers.
-This complex research methodology developed and perfected over the nearly 25 years since Mr. Mendelsohn first began applying neural network pattern recognition to global intermarket data at a cost of millions of dollars in R&D, is the subject matter of two highly technical patent applications Mr. Mendelsohn filed on December 7, 2009 with the U.S. Patent Office, in which he has revealed for the first time how his research technology works.
+This complex research methodology developed and perfected over the past 30 years since Mr. Mendelsohn first began applying neural network pattern recognition to global intermarket data at a cost of millions of dollars in R&D, is the subject matter of two highly technical patent applications Mr. Mendelsohn filed on December 7, 2009 with the U.S. Patent Office, in which he has revealed for the first time how his research technology works.